 He usually walked home.
 It wasn’t very far if he took the short cut though the industrial port.
 There was an old house on the hill.
-It always had light on in one of higher windows.
+It always had a light on in one of higher windows.
 The rest of the house was dark.
-It must have stood there long before most of the port, when there were still natural beaches and rocks down there, now it was falling apart.
 He wondered who was living there.

 He passed through an alley.
 The garbage was piled up on one side.
 Leftovers from the fishing industry, that much he could smell.
-Other more undefined types of trash too.
 There were cats.
 Disgusting, dirty port cats, digging into the rotting fish and garbage.
 They looked up when he arrived.
 Sat there, watching him.
-He walked past as fast as he could.
 He hated cats.

-Coming out on the other side he looked up towards the house.
-He could see someone in the window, looking down towards him.
+Coming out on the other side he could see someone in the old house, looking down towards him from the window.

 He took it to the police, but they didn’t really seem that interested.

-He felt a bit better, and didn’t think much more about the letter.
+He felt a bit better, and didn’t think much more about it.
 Though it was the first time it had happened to him, he knew these kind of things occurred in the editorial industry.

 I guess I’ll just have to get used to it, he thought.

-Some days later he took the short cut again.
+Some days later he had worked late again, and took the short cut through the docks.
 There were more cats now.
 A lot more.
 Cats everywhere, and they were all looking at him.
 He started walking faster.
 Further down the road black cats were coming out from the sides.
 They blocked the street between the storage house walls.
-He stopped.
-He didn’t want to go through there.
-He turned around.
+He stopped, turned around.
 Cats.
 The whole street was covered with cats.

-Aren’t they beautiful?
-The voice came from the darkest corner in the alley, behind the garbage containers.
+-Aren’t they beautiful?
+The voice came from the darkest corner in the alley, behind the containers.

-Hahahahaha!
-It was the voice of an elderly woman.
-She didn’t sound too good, her voice had a weird trembling.
-Cats… The most beautiful creatures in the world.
+-Hahahahaha!
+Cats… It was the voice of an elderly woman.
+She didn’t sound too good, her voice was weird and twisted. -The most beautiful creatures in the world.
 How could anyone ever want to put them down?

 The cats started jumping down from the containers and the roof.
 Hundreds of cats staring straight at him in the darkness.

-Please, lady, I do not know what you… But he did know.
+-Please, lady, I do not know what you… But he did know.
 The Dreaming.
-The letters was from her.
+The letters were from her.

 The cats moved closer.
 Slowly, but firmly.

 He started walking.
 He walked into the crowd of cats in front, ploughing his way through the black mass on the ground.
 The woman was laughing.
-The cats were hissing.
-Growling.
-Circling him.
+The cats were hissing, circling him.

-One jumped up on his pants, ripping it with his claws, climbing up his thigh.
+One jumped up on his pants, ripping it, climbing up his thigh.
 He grabbed it, threw it away.
 Others came.
 Jumping up from the ground, onto him from the roofs, from the boxes and containers.
-He fell.
 Cats.
 Cats everywhere.
 Crawling all over him, scratching their small, razor sharp claws through his skin.
 His screams could hardly be heard through the pile of cats covering his body.

 The woman walked over.

-That will teach him, won’t it, my sweets.
+-That will teach him, won’t it, my sweets.
 The cats were rubbing themselves to her legs, purring softly.
-A dark tail of cats followed her up towards the house with light in one window.
+A dark tail followed her up towards the house with light in one window.
 The rest stayed to finish their meal.